techdarko/homeassistant-gtfs-realtime/README.md

 Once the integration is installed, the configure the integration through Settings >> Devices and Services, and use "Add Integration".
 Select GTFS Realtime and follow the instructions in the user interface.

 You can select a supported provider or configure it manually.
+A number of GTFS providers are included for convenience in this repository.

+There is no guarantee that these providers will continue to work with this integration.
+A [GitHub Action Workflow](https://github.com/bcpearce/homeassistant-gtfs-realtime/actions/workflows/feed_compatibility.yaml) runs to check the status of each feed.

 ### Realtime Feed URLs